Let’s face it. Stale coffee is the #1 killer of mornings.

 4. Coffee Cubes

 Tired of your iced coffee getting watered down?
-Pour cold brew into an ice tray and freeze it overnight.
-Coffee cubes are perfect for those who prefer a bolder tasting iced coffee.
+Pour the cold brew into an ice tray and freeze it overnight.
+Coffee cubes are perfect for those who prefer a bolder-tasting iced coffee.

 5. Coffee Desserts